Alexanders101/SPANet/docs/EventInfo.md

 ## `EVENT`
 The second **required** section.
 This will contain a simplified Feynman diagram of your event.
 We require that events processed by SPANet follow a particular two-level structure.
 We split the event into
 1. **Event Particles:** The first level of the Feynmen Diagram.
 These are typically non-observable particles which we are interested in studying.
 These particles are required to decay into other particles.
 2. **Decay Products:** The second level will contain observable decay products.
 These are required to be particles which will have reconstruction targets associated with them.
 Decay products may correspond to a specific sequential input.
-You can define the correspondance by adding the name of the sequential input after the decay product `decay_product: sequential_input`.
+You can define the correspondence by adding the name of the sequential input after the decay product `decay_product: sequential_input`.

 We describe this Feynman diagram structure with a simple two layer tree.
 Give each event particle a unique name.
 Decay particles may repeat names as long as they belong to different event particles.